Unity-Technologies/UnetEncryptionExample/README.md

 The following documentation pages exist:

+* [Instructions](docs/instructions.md) shows to to tell Unity to use _any_ encryption plugin, as well as instructions specific to the example plugin.

 * [Functions](docs/functions.md) lists the functions that any encryption plugin must provide, as well as the extra functions provided by the example plugin.

 * [Example Project](ExampleProject/README.md) has instructions for running the example project that uses the plugin.